Inventory to Sales Ratio Metric

 Sign up for free and start making decisions for your business with confidence.

 The Inventory to Sales Ratio metric measures the amount of inventory you are carrying compared to the number of sales orders being fulfilled.
-Calculate inventory to sales using the following formula:
+A lower ratio indicates that a company is effectively converting inventory into sales, while a higher ratio suggests excess stock or potential issues with product demand.

 Key terms